titansecOps10/CYSAops-Journey/README.md

 "What properties does the client control that the server should control?"

 This is the core question for property-level authorization and mass assignment.

+# Day 39 — Broken Object Property Level Authorization

+## Topic
+OWASP A01 — Broken Access Control
+Focus: Broken Object Property Level Authorization (BOPLA)

+## Core Concept

+Property-level authorization asks:

+1. What properties can a user READ?
+2. What properties can a user MODIFY?

+Being authorized to modify one property does not mean the user is authorized to modify every property.

+Example:

+Allowed:
+email → change ✅

+Not allowed:
+role → change ❌
+balance → change ❌
+permissions → change ❌

+If the server allows a normal user to modify a privileged property, this can become a property-level authorization vulnerability.

+## Mass Assignment

+Mass assignment occurs when an application automatically maps client-supplied parameters to internal object properties without properly restricting which properties the user is allowed to control.

+Example:

+Normal request:

+{
+  "email": "user@example.com"
+}

+Potentially dangerous request:

+{
+  "email": "user@example.com",
+  "role": "admin"
+}

+The problem is not simply that the property exists.

+The problem is that the server allows the client to control a property that should be protected.

+## Read vs Write

+READ:
+"Am I allowed to see this property?"

+WRITE:
+"Am I allowed to change this property?"

+These are separate authorization decisions.

+## Today's Practical Lab

+Platform:
+PortSwigger Web Security Academy

+Lab:
+"Exploiting a mass assignment vulnerability"

+Target:
+Lightweight "l33t" Leather Jacket

+Objective:
+Identify a hidden API property and determine whether the server allows the client to control it.

+## Current Status

+Lab opened successfully.

+Leather Jacket added to the basket.

+Lab is NOT completed yet.

+Burp Suite is not currently available because VPS access has not yet been renewed.

+No exploit or successful completion is claimed.

+## Key Takeaway

+Authentication answers:

+"Who are you?"

+Authorization answers:

+"What are you allowed to do?"

+Property-level authorization asks:

+"Which specific properties are you allowed to read or change?"

+## Attack Angle

+When examining an API, ask:

+"What properties does the client control that should actually be controlled by the server?"

+## Next Practical Step

+When Burp/VPS access is available:

+1. Capture the checkout requests.
+2. Compare GET and POST responses.
+3. Identify the hidden property.
+4. Test whether the server accepts it.
+5. Observe the response.
+6. Complete the lab.
+7. Document the evidence and remediation.

+## Progress

+Day 39 — THEORY COMPLETE
+Practical lab — PENDING

+BOLA → Object
+BFLA → Function
+BOPLA → Property